-Sleep tracking compared: Fenix 7 (left and centre) and Oura Ring 3 (right)
+Sleep tracking compared: Fenix 7 (left and center) and Oura Ring 3 (right)

-If you're more interested in your general wellness, there's features for you here too, though how useful they're going to feel is definitely up for debate.
-You can grab a health snapshot to see heart. rate, stress, respiration rate and blood oxygen levels from a single measurement.
+If you're more interested in your general wellness, there are features for you here too, though how useful they're going to feel is definitely up for debate.
+You can grab a health snapshot to see the heart. rate, stress, respiration rate, and blood oxygen levels from a single measurement.

 Garmin's Body Battery energy monitor is a simple approach to helping you understand whether you should train and push your body to the limits or take a rest day.

-That monitor is based on heart rate variability, stress and sleep, so it's crucial that data is accurate to make the monitor useful.
+That monitor is based on heart rate variability, stress, and sleep, so data must be accurate to make the monitor useful.
 It's a similar story with stress monitoring, which is powered by HRV measurements as well.